gmallard/stompngo_examples/EXAMPLES.md

 The print byte count.
 When message bodies are printed, this is the maximum number of bytes to print.
 Useful when message body sizes are large.
 This is arbitrarily set to 64 unless overridden.
-If this is set to 0, message bodies are (usually) not printed at all.
+If this is set to 0, message bodies are (usually) not printed at all.<br />
+Rename candidate: pc.<br />
+TODO: consistently print no message body if this is &lt;= 0.
 </td>
 </tr>